Ramona Rhodes: Career

-Ramona was an associate professor of internal medicine at the University of Texas Southwestern Medical Center from 2009 to 2020.
-In 2020, she became the associate director for health services research for the Geriatric Research, Education, and Clinical Center of the Central Arkansas Veterans Healthcare System.
-She is an associate professor in the Department of Geriatrics at the University of Arkansas for Medical Sciences.
+Ramona was on faculty at the University of Texas Southwestern Medical Center from 2009 to 2020.
+In 2020, she became the Associate Director for Health Services Research for the Geriatric Research, Education, and Clinical Center of the Central Arkansas Veterans Healthcare System.
+She was also an Associate Professor in the Department of Geriatrics at the University of Arkansas for Medical Sciences.
+In 2023, Dr. Rhodes returned to the University of Texas Southwestern Medical Center, where she is currently a Professor in the Department of Internal Medicine (Division of Geriatric Medicine) and the O'Donnell School of Public Health.
 Ramona currently serves on the board of directors for the American Geriatrics Society.
-She is also section editor for ethnogeriatrics and special populations for the Journal of the American Geriatrics Society.
+She has served as Section Editor for Ethnogeriatrics and Special Populations for the Journal of the American Geriatrics Society and currently serves on the Editorial Board..
+She also serves as co-Editor for the Journal of the American Geriatrics Society Diversity on Aging in Research Series.